Last updated on 2026-01-30

 Program Overview

-Centennial College's Mechanical Engineering Technology – Design program offers a unique blend of engineering theory and practical application, focusing on the design and development of various mechanical devices and equipment.
-Students will gain a solid foundation in engineering sciences and skills, including computer-assisted drafting and manufacturing (CAD/CAM/CAE) as utilized in the industry.
+Centennial College's Mechanical Engineering Technology – Design program offers a unique blend of engineering theory and practical application.
+This program focuses on the design and development of various mechanical devices and equipment, providing students with a solid foundation in engineering sciences and skills.
+Students will engage in computer-assisted drafting and manufacturing (CAD/CAM/CAE) as utilized in the industry.
 Approximately one quarter of the program is dedicated to project work, simulating real-world workplace assignments and connecting classroom theory to the actual design, manufacture, and testing of projects.
 Additionally, students will be introduced to finite element analysis using ANSYS software.
-This program is accredited by Technology Accreditation Canada (TAC) under the Sydney Accord, ensuring mutual recognition of academic qualifications across participating countries.
+This program is accredited by Technology Accreditation Canada (TAC) under the Sydney Accord, ensuring mutual recognition of academic programs across participating countries.

 Program Structure

-The Mechanical Engineering Technology – Design program is structured to be completed in three years or six semesters.
+The Mechanical Engineering Technology – Design program is structured to be completed in 3 years or 6 semesters.
 The program is delivered in a hybrid format, combining both in-person and online learning experiences.
-Key features of the program include:
+Students have the option to participate in a co-op program, which allows them to gain hands-on experience through three consecutive co-op work terms in the field.
+This practical experience not only reinforces classroom learning but also helps students build valuable professional connections for their future careers.

 Featured Experiences